 Fulfil the EGI security requirements

-The procedure is being applied to two middleware stacks, which new are under certification.
+The procedure is being applied to two middleware stacks, which now are under certification.

-The documentation for the operations of the cloud services in EGI, including the deployment of the extensions needed to enable the technical integration in the federation, have been collected and organized in the EGI wiki in order to be accessible from a single entry point, under Operations Manuals.
+The documentation for the operations of the cloud services in EGI, including the deployment of the extensions needed to enable the technical integration in the federation, has been collected and organized in the EGI wiki in order to be accessible from a single entry point, under Operations Manuals.
 Moreover, the site administrators of new cloud-based resource centres willing to join the EGI federation can now easily find all the information about the configuration requirements of the infrastructure in a single manual (MAN10).

 During the reporting period SA1.1 also developed the templates for the underpinning agreement with the Technology Providers.
 Technology providers are often external providers of the software that is used in the EGI production infrastructure.
 The underpinning agreements will support the service provisioning of EGI by defining the minimum level of support that can be expected by our external providers.
 At the moment of writing the underpinning agreements have not yet been officially agreed with our providers and this is a goal for the upcoming months.

 In the context of improving the processes and the workflows of the federated operations, the Site suspension procedure has been created and approved.
 Sites are suspended by EGI Operations when failing to reach the OLA targets for three consecutive months.
-Suspension means that sites is removed from the infrastructure and needs to re-certify following the dedicated procedure.
+Suspension means that sites are removed from the infrastructure and need to be re-certified following the dedicated procedure.
 Suspension has a high impact on both service providers and users using the site’s services; therefore the suspension procedure was needed to be created to ensure that the all parties (Operations Center, Resource Center and managers of supported VOs) are notified about suspension.
 The new procedure has been approved by OMB, and EGI Operations have started to apply it from June 2015.

 EGI Core activities

-During last 6 months EGI Operations has been coordinating the EGI core activities including Operational Level Agreements’ reporting, creation and negotiation of new OLAs’ set and preparation bidding process for next period.
+During the last 6 months EGI Operations has been coordinating the EGI core activities including Operational Level Agreements’ reporting, creation and negotiation of new OLAs’ set and preparation bidding process for next period.
 The current core activities agreements will end in April 2016, therefore new bids needed to be prepared for 20 Months starting from May 2016.
 The set of core activities have been re-designed, merging few activities to rationalize the funding scheme and adding new services based on the needs of the EGI Infrastructure and communities.

 UMD Software provisioning

 The UMD Software provisioning team has been working during the last 6 months on releasing the middleware distribution according to the criteria of the Software Provisioning Process developed in the EGI context.
 The coordination with the software developers has been ensured by organizing and chairing the bi-weekly UMD Release Team meetings (URT), whose minutes are available on the EGI agenda.
-In collaboration with the product teams, Java7 and EPEL7 compatibility of the different products have been assessed so far, creating a summary that will be used to release the next upcoming version 4 of the UMD.
+In collaboration with the product teams, Java7 and EPEL7 compatibilities of the different products have been assessed so far, creating a summary that will be used to release the next upcoming version 4 of the UMD.

 A new guide has been written in order to better guide Technology Providers through the UMD workflow; this guide also gives a view of the provisioning procedure as a process compatible with FitSM standard.
 Moreover, several optimizations to the release workflow allow now to make the release time more predictable (about 2 months) and more reliable (no products out of the UMD radar).